scokobro/professional-identity/profIdent-draft1.md

 Japan has a history of journalism stretching back to its emergence from under the control of the Tokugawa Bakufu in the latter decades of the nineteenth century.
 Early journalism was often politically sponsored and overtly partial, the individuals considered japan's first modern journalists --- Yanagawa Shunsan[^names] (1832-70) publisher of the _Chūgai +sb_, and Fukuchi Gen'ichiro, well known for his work at the _Tōkyō Nichinichi +sb_[@Huffman:1997: 32] --- had 'close personal ties to the _bakukfu_ shogunate' [@Schafer:2012, p9].

-Japan's press in many ways reproduced similar changes, those driven by the growth of cities and changes in printing and distribution technologies, that had happened in other developed countries around the world; it was as the twentieth century entered its second and third decades that, with the adoption of the 'objective' mass circulation model and the production techniques that made them possible, that the press began to require something like the 'professional' journalist --- an objective, detached observer --- rather than the partisan supporter and advocate.
+Japan's press in many ways reproduced similar changes, those driven by the growth of cities and changes in printing and distribution technologies, that had happened in other developed countries around the world [see, for example @McChesney:2003a, 3--4]; it was as the twentieth century entered its second and third decades that, with the adoption of the 'objective' mass circulation model and the production techniques that made them possible, that the press began to require something like the 'professional' journalist --- an objective, detached observer --- rather than the partisan supporter and advocate.
 The trauma and reconstruction of pre- and postwar decades

 @Shibata:2003 [: 12--3] suggests that the current worrying state of journalism in Japan began to take place in the aftermath of the Vietnam War; during this period newspapers in Japan had maintained an 'opposition party spirit' (_yatō seishin_) and had been critical of both US and Japanese foreign policy in Southeast Asia.
 From the mid-'70s the _Sankei +sb_ broke ranks and began to take a more government (Liberal Democratic Party / _Jimintō_) friendly line, it was followed in the '80s by the _Yomiuri_ with its pro-Reagan/Nakasone stance.
 This led to the current situation with the _Asahi_ and _Mainichi_ on the oppositional side and the _Yomiuri_ and _Sankei_ being conservative, pro-(LDP)government.
 As Shibata states, it is perfectly reasonable, and indeed desirable, for newspapers to offer different point of view to their readers, but, he argues, the shifts in the attitudes of two of Japan's largest papers fundamentally affected the ability of the press to perform their 'watchdog' function.[QUOTE better?]{.adm}